fitzee/amiga-fuse/README.md

 ## The nerdy details

 Right now this handles standard 880K floppy ADFs with both OFS and FFS filesystems.
 It's written in C++23 (because why not use modern stuff), and it's optimized to be small and fast.
-The binary comes out to about 52KB which is pretty decent.
+The binary comes out to about 53KB which is pretty decent.

 Internally it uses memory-mapped I/O and caches directory info to keep things snappy.
 All the endian conversion and Amiga-specific quirks are handled transparently.

+### Safety Features
+- 32-bit overflow protection against malformed files
+- Defensive corruption checking on block chains
+- Thread-safe operations with proper locking
+- Stable inode numbers based on disk block addresses
+- Amiga case-insensitive filename semantics
+- Complete error handling and bounds checking

 ## What doesn't work yet